EtcheverryJuan/RESTful-API-Testing---RestAssured-Cucumber/README.md

 The test coverage is Positives scenarios and negative scenarios for each method, covering the main flow of the methods, but also border cases and error handling scenarios.

 ### Suggestions for improvements
 The general design can be improved by using AAA design pattern (Arrange Act Assert) using Non-BDD Rest Assured coding in tests and RestAssured Extension, as of now, is using a mix between Rest Assured BDD style coding and Non-BDD style.
-A FactoryPattern can be used in steps definition to improve organization and reusability of steps.
 A config file can be added to add more flexibility regarding Target API host.

 ### Requirement: